On the asymptotic distinct prime partitions of integers: Numerical test of

 A large discrepancy between $Q_0(n)$ and $Q(n)$ is noticed for all $n$.
 Our full asymptotic result $Q_{as}(n)$ \eq{qasn} approaches the exact $Q(n)$ much better (except in the academic limit $n\to 0$ where it diverges due to the pre-exponential factor).
 In Fig.\ \ref{figqofn} for the values $n \geq 20\,000$, the two curves can hardly be distinguished.

 We have thus achieved a considerable improvement over the simple exponential form \eq{qas0}.
 A closer look reveals that the curve for $Q_{as}(n)$, which for smaller $n$ overestimates the exact $Q(n)$, crosses the curve of the latter around $n\sim 50\,000$.
-A similar result was found in \cite{BBBM} for the bosonic prime partitions, where $P_{as}(n)$ crosses $P(n)$ much earlier and then appears to approach it asymptotically from below for $n\to\infty$.
+A similar result was found in \cite{BBBM} for the bosonic prime partitions, where $P_{as}(n)$ crosses $P(n)$ much earlier and then tends to approach it asymptotically from below for $n\to\infty$.

 In order to focus on this asymptotic behavior, we show in Fig.\ \ref{figqperr} the difference of the natural logs relative to the lowest-order term, i.e., the quantity $[\ln Q_{as}(n)-\ln Q(n)]/\ln Q_0(n)$, plotted versus $1/n$ in a region of the largest $n$ available.
 The solid (red) curve gives the result obtained with our full asymptotic form \eq{qasn}.
-For comparison we show in this figure by the dotted (blue) curve also the corresponding quantity obtained in Ref.\ \cite{BBBM} from the (bosonic) prime partitions $P(n)$ and their respective asymptotic forms.
-The overall behaviour of the two curves is similar; for the results in \cite{BBBM} we had larger values of $n$ available.
-There we notice a tendency for the difference to approach zero from below for $1/n\to 0$ (i.e.\ $n\to\infty$).
-We have no proof that the same will happen in the present case, but it is well possible.
+For comparison we show in this figure by the dotted (blue) curve also the corresponding quantity obtained in Ref.\ \cite{BBBM} from the unrestricted (bosonic) prime partitions $P(n)$ and their respective asymptotic forms.
+The overall behaviour of the two curves is similar.
+For the results in \cite{BBBM} we had larger values of $n$ available.
+There we noticed a tendency for the difference to approach zero from below for $1/n\to 0$ (i.e.\ $n\to\infty$), as can be recognized from the blue curve in Fig.\ \ref{figqperr}.